aahladmanas/aahladmanas.github.io/index.md

   1. **March 2022, Very happy to be a recipient of the Apple Scholars in AI/ML PhD Fellowship!** [announcement](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022)

-  2. **March 2022, Updated version of NuRD on arxiv with improved results!** [link](https://arxiv.org/abs/2107.00520)
+  2. **March 2022, Updated version of NuRD on arxiv with code and improved results!** [link](https://arxiv.org/abs/2107.00520)

   4. **January 2022, NuRD published at ICLR 2022 and work led by Mark Goldstein published at CLeaR 2022;** [link](https://arxiv.org/abs/2112.00881).

   7. **June' 21, New work on arxiv:** What sort of predictive models come with performance guarantees under spurious correlations induced by a relationship between the label and some nuisance variables that are correlated on the covariates?
-[Predictive Modeling in the Presence of Nuisance-Induced Spurious Correlations](https://arxiv.org/abs/2107.00520)
+[Out-of-distribution Generalization in the Presence of Nuisance-Induced Spurious Correlations](https://arxiv.org/abs/2107.00520)

   8. **Apr' 21, Link to work at AISTATS, 2021; Led by Mukund Sudarshan**: A new contrarian test statistic to use in CRTs to improve robustness to mis-specified covariate distributions.
 [CONTRA:Contrarian statistics for controlled variable selection](http://proceedings.mlr.press/v130/sudarshan21a.html)